Ladislas Nalborczyk

 In parallel, I also work on the development and dissemination of rigorous experimental and statistical methods.
-Besides, I feel very concerned by the issue of making our research more open, reproducible, and sustainable.
+Besides, I feel very concerned about the issue of making our research more open, reproducible, and sustainable.

 Univ.
 Grenoble Alpes